al3v/Terraformer-AWS-Project/README.md

             <br/><br/>
               <br/><br/>

 3) Create a folder📂(AWS to Terraform) and within it, create a file named "version.tf" to install the plugins required for your platform.
-For example, in our case we need plugins for the AWS Cloud, versions.tf should contain:
+For example, in our case we need plugins for the AWS Cloud so versions.tf should contain:

 ```
 terraform {